Roly5573/Advice-Project/README.md

 ## Cost of Living Information and Video
 - More about Citizens Advice with embedded Video and link to [Cost-of-Living Data Dashboard.](https://public.flourish.studio/story/1634399/)
 ![video](assets/rmedia/readme_video.png)
-- video can be played on device, or on Youtube via the button link.
+- video can be played on any device, or on Youtube via the button link.
 ## Havering Information
 - A very brief introduction to the London Borough of Havering.
 ![havering_info](assets/rmedia/readme_havering_info.png)